aaron13100/404solution/readme.txt

 3. Create New Redirect

 == Changelog ==

+= Version 2.25.0 (June 8, 2021) =
+* FIX: Ignore page types that are supposed to be ignored for page changes (for Vahan).

 = Version 2.24.7 (June 1, 2021) =
 * FIX: Allow backslashes in regular expressions matches.